What is a Reference Item?¶

 - Add a child of relationship from each sibling Reference Item to each parent Reference Item

 The Digital Archive would then know enough to automatically produce the search results shown below when you view item 13575 for Mary Ann Carroll.
 You would see similar results when viewing any of the related items.

-Four of the Reference items shown above have a manila colored matte around the image to indicate that the photo is the cover image for the Reference item.
+Four of the Reference items shown above have an icon to indicate that the photo is the cover image for the Reference item.
 Item 13772 is also a Reference item, but it has no cover image.